Parking Lot Premises Liability

-Our experienced team of premises liability attorneys at West Coast Trial Lawyers put some examples of risks that a person who parks their vehicle or walks through the property that could result in a parking lot owner being liable for any damages incurred:
+Our experienced team of premises liability attorneys at West Coast Trial Lawyers have made some examples of potential risks an individual may face when they park their vehicle or walk on hazardous property:

 - Negligent security.
-An owner must be aware of important factors like the services they provide and the neighborhoods they offer them in in order to prevent risks.
-For example, if a bank opens a branch in a part of town that’s notorious for crime, security measures need to be appropriate.
-Not to mention most users will be carrying money en route to enter their premises, so video cameras, alarms, locks, fencing, gates, etc. should be installed to ensure their patrons’ well being.
+An owner must be aware of important factors, such as the services they offer to prevent injuries from occurring on their property.
+Providing proper security will allow visitors to feel safe on the premises.
+However, if the security system or team fails to perform their duties efficiently, it could lead to a premises liability claim against the property owner for choosing negligent security.
+For example, if a bank opens a branch in a part of town that’s notorious for crime, security measures need to be administered.
+Not to mention most users will be carrying money en route to enter their premises, so video cameras, alarms, locks, fencing, or gates should be installed to ensure their patrons’ well-being.

 - Bad lighting.
 This factor can also be seen as a negligent security issue.
-Whether the business opens before the sun is out, or is open after it gets dark, insufficient or poor lighting can cause accidents like slips and falls.
-Some parking lots can have uneven or cracked surfaces, which make it easy to stumble.
+Whether the business opens before the sun is out or after it gets dark, insufficient or poor lighting can cause accidents like slip and falls.
+Some parking lots can have uneven or cracked surfaces, which can make it easy to stumble.
 Dark settings also increase the risk for criminals and attackers to strike visitors.
 Though lighting will not single-handedly stop the aforementioned scenarios, it definitely helps.

 - Damaged surfaces.
-As mentioned earlier, the constant use of cars and the carrying of merchandise can lead to uneven, cracked asphalt full of potholes.
+As mentioned earlier, the constant use of cars can lead to uneven, cracked asphalt full of potholes.
 Property owners should anticipate that visitors will not all be mindful of this, and should schedule routine inspections and repairs in order to prevent falls and other accidents that can lead to injuries.